dannyramasawmy/ChromeExtensionNewPage/README.md

 # ChromeExtensionNewPage
+## Overview
-Replaces the new page in google chrome.
+This extension replaces the new page in google chrome.

+## Installation
+1. Download the repository.
+2. Go to chrome://extensions/.
+3. Enable developer mode.
+4. Load unpacked extension and navigate to the downloaded repository.

+## Customisation
+This extension has been tailored for a musical practice routine!
 The suggestions.js file can be edited to personalise the page.

-This has been tailored for a musicial practice routine!
+## Tree
 Tree was compiles 2020-06-27:
 ``` bash
 .